danieldekay/wordpress-event-bridge-for-activitypub/readme.txt

 = Configuration =

-If you're new to the [ActivityPub plugin](https://wordpress.org/plugins/activitypub/), it’s recommended to spend a few minutes reading through its documentation to familiarize yourself with its setup and functionality.
+If you're new to the [ActivityPub plugin](https://wordpress.org/plugins/activitypub/), it's recommended to spend a few minutes reading through its documentation to familiarize yourself with its setup and functionality.

 == Frequently Asked Questions ==